sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 #### Access Key ID and Secret Access Keys

 Remember not to save these in your code or to check into any repositories.
 Keep these private to you.

+保证秘钥的安全性

+练习：

+When creating a new API Access user, you will：

+* Specify the region - in our case, us-west-2
+* Create a programmatic access IAM User
+* Configure the AWS CLI Tool with the newly created keys for our user
+* Assign an appropriate IAM Policy to the user, depending on the required access

+Specifying a region is a nice-to-have and not mandatory, but it does make your life easier when using region-specific services.